 Project partner: The Hospital Research Foundation, Parkinson's Division

 While Parkinson’s disease is primarily characterised by motor symptoms, approximately 40% of patients also present with depression and apathy.
 Current treatment options for these symptoms have shown limited efficacy and accessibility.
 The PD-GOAL study aims to adapt, co-design and pilot a telehealth Behavioural Activation therapy program, which will target symptoms of depression and apathy by increasing engagement in positively reinforcing and meaningful activities.
-The Chief Investigators on this project are Dr Stephanie Wong, Dr Monica Cations and A/Prof Tim Windsor, with Associate Investigators Dr Trevor Mazzucchelli (Curtin University), Dr Julia Scott (Flinders University) and Olivia Nassaris (THRF Parkinson’s).
+The Chief Investigators on this project are Dr Stephanie Wong, Dr Monica Cations and Prof Tim Windsor, with Associate Investigators Dr Trevor Mazzucchelli (Curtin University), Dr Julia Scott (Flinders University) and Olivia Nassaris (THRF Parkinson’s).

 Supported by the Breakthrough Mental Health Research Foundation.